For blood and bone marrow transplants, you can trust Florida’s largest program at the Johns Hopkins All Children’s

 We are Florida’s largest pediatric blood and bone marrow transplantation program with excellent outcomes for children who need bone marrow (stem cell) transplants to treat leukemia, lymphoma, immunodeficiency syndromes and other forms of cancer and blood diseases.

 Our program was one of the first pediatric centers in the United States to offer “reduced intensity” transplants in an effort to minimize the toxic effects of radiation and chemotherapy.
 Now, our program provides the full range of blood and marrow transplant services, including bone marrow transplants, peripheral blood stem cell transplants and cord blood transplants.

-We give our patients access to national and international protocols through our membership in the National Marrow Donor Program, the Pediatric Blood and Marrow Transplant Consortium, the Children’s Oncology Group and the Center for International Blood and Marrow Transplant Research.
+We also give our patients access to national and international protocols through our membership in the National Marrow Donor Program, the Pediatric Blood and Marrow Transplant Consortium, the Children’s Oncology Group and the Center for International Blood and Marrow Transplant Research.